tsmith4515/Learn-Teach-Python/README.md

 # About Me
 I'm just a normal guy who likes to learn lots of new things and take on projects.
 I do have a bit of ADD when it comes to picking and sticking to projects, but I use that to my benefit - it keeps life fun and light (though it is hard to focus at times).
 Former lives have included tennis instructor, college chemistry TA, chemical engineer, business executive, entrepreneur, blogger, and world traveler.

-Nowadays, I keep myself busy with constant learning (of course), focused now on a few things: (1) the psychology and art of people (Dale Carnegie), (2) tutoring various students/professionals in Python, Excel, and MS Access (anything data really), (3) I am partnering with Code2College in Austin to memorialize these lessons into a High School Python course.
-This will be fantastic when it is done.
+Nowadays, I keep myself busy with constant learning (of course), focused now on a few things: (1) the psychology and art of people (Dale Carnegie), (2) tutoring various students/professionals in Python, Excel, and MS Access (anything data really), (3) I am partnering with [Code2College](http://www.code2college.org/) to memorialize these lessons into a High School Python course.
+This will be fantastic when it is done,and I am very excited!
 (4) my keen interest in art and building, right now it is my porch garden, woodworking, and music/song-writing, and (5) some career-related work and freelancing with my business and operations skillsets.

 My real passion is the intersection of people and technology, and ideally art.
 I have yet to settle into that niche perfectly, but on the way!